-Final Exam: A cumulative final exam will be given during your last lab period (June 6/7th) for 2hrs and 30min starting at the beginning of your lab section time in York.
+Final Exam: A cumulative final exam will be given during your last lab period (March 14/15th) for likely 2.5hrs starting at 9:30am.
 For extenuating circumstances that interfere with your ability to take the final (i.e. hospitalization), please contact me to discuss your circumstances and options.
 Everyone will take the final exam and this will be a component of everyone's grade.
 However, if your final exam grade is greater than your midterm exam grade, your final exam will count for all of the exam points (39% of your grade) to reward you for improving your understanding.

 CRISPR Lab Report: The goal of the write-up is to write a short scientific article to present the results of our CRISPR experiment, including presenting and summarizing results and constructing scientific arguments (what you can conclude, evidence to support, and providing reasoning biological/molecular/experimental explanations or hypotheses).
 A draft will be submitted for peer review, and then a final version will be submitted.
-Consult course schedule
+Consult course schedule ⇒ (https://docs.google.com/spreadsheets/d/1orYQESZ9QSF5kbpNPyq74wpifwJIZBPLNyDnFPCXBoY/edit? usp=sharing) for due dates.
+Guidelines/rubrics will be provided later in the course.

-(https://docs.google.com/spreadsheets/d/1QEq9umzdShqy33Kf60mVdJGhTNu6c1buaey4OTAiiwQ/edit?usp=sharing) and CRISPR lab report guidelines (link available by week 5) for due dates and information.